What type of individual is the fellowship looking for?

 What is the cost of the fellowship?

-The program is heavily subsidized by NYU Wagner and the NYU Leadership Initiative.
-Therefore, the cost to each participant is $700.
+The program is heavily subsidized by the NYU Leadership Initiative, The New York Women's Foundation, and FELPS alumni.
+Therefore, the cost to each participant is $750.

 Are there scholarships or payment plans available?